Quilt Guild Library

 Scattered Threads - the Floyd Quilt Guild Bee

 This group meets after each meeting to sew and socialize.
 All guild members are invited to bring and work on their own projects; hand and machine work are both welcome.
 Participating at Scattered Threads is a chance to learn more about each other and discover different quilting techniques such as embroidery, English paper piecing, wool applique, hand piecing and hand quilting.

-For additional all day dates please check the program
+For additional all-day dates please check the program

 Care quilts, formerly "Love Quilts" (charity quilts)

 All year long guild members sew care quilts which are distributed to Skyline Nursing Home (~20) and to Christmas for Children (~20) in December.
 One quilt traditionally goes to New River Valley Cares (NRV Cares) for the Silent Auction.
 Occasionally some of the Care Quilts are sold at our quilt show boutique.

 NRV CARES is a private, non-profit organization dedicated to protecting children from abuse and strengthening families through education,They assists families in need of parenting and child care skills, children"s support network for court cases, and other programs designed to help needy families in the NRV.

 Every year we donate one of our best quilts for their fundraising event in the spring.